rs028/atmosch-R/README.md

 source("utilityFuncs.R")
 ```

-If `.Rprofile` already exists, just add the text to the existing
+If `.Rprofile` already exists, add the text above to the existing
 file.
 Modify the directory paths in `.Rprofile` to match the
 configuration of your system (e.g. the version of win-library).
+On

-On Linux systems, `.libPaths()` may not be required; in this case line
+Linux systems, `.libPaths()` may not be required; in this case line 1
-1 can be deleted or commented out.
+can be deleted or commented out.
 The `.Rprofile` file can be
 customized to your personal preferences (e.g. if only some of the
 functions are required).